Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Iron Syndicate.md

 ## Current Events
 - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Lambaro/Lambaro City/Halden Voss|Halden 'Smokewrench' Voss]] has ordered a series of thefts targeting prototype weapon cores from a Gilded Hammer vault.
 - [[01 Campaign/03 Entities/04 NPCs/The Outcast Isles/Lambaro/Lambaro City/Ressa Meris|Ressa 'The Phantom Tinkerer' Meris]] was last seen near [[Lambaro]]’s industrial quarter during an interrupted tech demonstration.
-- A new cache has been established at [[01 Campaign/01 World/08 Points of Interest/01b Secret Factions/The Iron Syndicate/Smuggler's Dock|Smuggler's Dock]], linking the Syndicate to relic smugglers in the [[Middle Isles]].
+- A new cache has been established at [[01 Campaign/01 World/08 Points of Interest/01b Secret Factions/The Iron Syndicate/Smuggler's Dock|Smuggler's Dock]], linking the Syndicate to relic smugglers in the [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Middle Isles]].
 - Surveillance indicates Syndicate infiltrators may be operating under false identities at [[01 Campaign/02 Factions/03 Organization/03d Educational Institutions/Outcast Isles/Lambaro Education Hall (Faction)|Lambaro Education Hall]] and the [[Lambaro Institute of Innovation]].

 ## History
 - 19 Frostfall 178 PR: Founded by expelled artificers from the [[University of Emberlight]].
 - 181 PR: First confirmed sabotage of a Gilded Hammer manufacturing plant.
-- 195 PR: Began trafficking Pre-Rising relics to black market buyers in [[01 Campaign/01 World/04 Subregions/01 Thellade/Mangagoy Isles]].
+- 195 PR: Began trafficking Pre-Rising relics to black market buyers in [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Mangagoy Isles]].
 - 202 PR: Infiltration of [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Phoenix Assembly|Phoenix Assembly]] tech expos leads to widespread disinformation campaign.
 - 209 PR: Rumors surface of a captured Syndicate automaton containing encrypted blackmail on several nobles.